Basic area-level model

 The meaning of the arguments used is as follows:

-• the first argument is a formula specifying the response variable and the linear predictor part of the model
+• the first argument is a formula specifying the response variable and the linear predictor to model the mean of the sampling distribution

 • data is the data.frame in which variables used in the model specification are looked up.